szarka/RWUEcon201/Spring2015/ReadingList.md

 * Mankiw, Ch.
 1 The Science of Macroeconomics
 * Mankiw, Ch.
 2 The Data of Macroeconomics

+Suggested Readings:
+* [National Income Accounts](http://www.bea.gov/national/) at the Bureau of Economic Analysis
+* [Consumer Price Index](http://www.bls.gov/cpi/) at the Bureau of Labor Statistics
+* [Current Employment Statistics](http://www.bls.gov/ces/) at the Bureau of Labor Statistics

 ## Classical Theory: The Economy in the Long Run